Cardioversion

 Why do people have cardioversion?

 People have non-emergency or elective cardioversion to treat arrhythmias.
 The electrical signals that control your heartbeat start in the upper right chamber of your heart (atrium).
-In atrial fibrillation, very fast, irregular electrical signals move through both of the upper chambers of your heart.
+In atrial fibrillation, very fast, irregular electrical signals move through both upper chambers of your heart.
 This can make your heartbeat fast and irregular.
 Some people who have atrial fibrillation don’t notice any changes in the way they feel.
 But others feel:

 • Very tired